 From time to time it becomes appropriate to modify one or more of the assumptions, to reflect experience trends (but not random year-to-year fluctuations).
-Present actuarial methods and assumptions were set by the prior actuary and are believed to be reasonable, in the aggregate.
-Nevertheless, in 2004 the MECRS underwent an experience study to review methods and assumptions.
-The study results were accepted in November of 2004 for periods subsequent to the December 31, 2004 valuation.
+Assumptions used in this report are based on the January 1, 1999 - December 31, 2003 experience study of the MECRS and were adopted by the Board in November 2004.
+These assumptions were first used in the December 31, 2004 actuarial valuation.

 The rate of investment return was 7.5 percent per year, compounded annually (net of administrative and investment expenses).
 This assumption is used to make money payable at one point in time equal in value to a different amount of money payable at another point in time.
 The assumed real rate of return (the net return in excess of the wage inflation rate) is 3.5%.
+Experience over the last 5 years has been as follows: